prathamSharma25/VIT-Grade-Predictor/README.md

 ![VIT Grade Predictor - Pipeline](pipeline.png)

 ### Contribute
-You can contriubute to this project by providing more data by filling out [this Google form](https://forms.gle/JEQbXUttVeLRrFss8).
+To contribute to this project by providing more data, please fill out [this Google form](https://forms.gle/JEQbXUttVeLRrFss8).

 ---